-FCS has been dominating the fin setup choices for a decade, but has never got to the monopoly frontier, in which all fin boxes get the FCS mark in the shaping room.
+FCS has been dominating the fin setup choices for a decade but has never gotten to the monopoly frontier, in which all fin boxes get the FCS mark in the shaping room.

-FCS fins have also been designed to multiple weight modes and surfboard fin setups.
+FCS fins have also been designed for multiple weight modes and surfboard fin setups.

 Fins by Futures have been building a steady hardcore fan base.
 While FCS was almost the only choice at the beginning of the century, Futures has grown and improved its alternative fin concept.

-Surf fins enthusiasts feel that Futures fins are stronger, and when they break, it's usually in the base.
-All you need to do is replace the fin, instead of repairing the surfboard.
+Surf fin enthusiasts feel that Futures Fins are stronger, and when they break, it's usually in the base.
+All you need to do is replace the fin instead of repairing the surfboard.